AI Agent Skills

 tdd

-Matt PocockTest-driven development with red-green-refactor loop.
-Use when user wants to build features or fix bugs using TDD, mentions "red-green-refactor", wants integration tests, or asks for test-first…
+Matt PocockTest-driven development.
+Use when the user wants to build features or fix bugs test-first, mentions "red-green-refactor", or wants integration tests.

 teach